-Figure 2: Conceptual view of three-span bridge (road-over-rail) (source : HHO Conceptual Design Review Report, August 2023)
+Figure 4: Conceptual view of three-span bridge (road-over-rail) (source : HHO Conceptual Design Review Report, August 2023)

-Figure 3: Typical cross section for bridge structure (rail overpass) (source: HHO, 2025)
+Figure 5: Typical cross section for bridge structure (rail overpass) (source: HHO, 2025)

-Table 2: Geometric Engineering Design Considerations & Traffic and Bus Operations Specifications (source:HHO Conceptual Design Review Report, August 2023)
+Table 3: Geometric Engineering Design Considerations & Traffic and Bus Operations Specifications (source:HHO Conceptual Design Review Report, August 2023)

 Parameter Specifications Road Reserve Width 32 - 40m Overpass The overpass bridge structure is proposed to have an approximate length 54,2m and width 26,4m.
 It is proposed to be a three-span structure with two closed wall abutments and two open column piers with both the abutments and piers supported by piled foundations.
 The approach embankments will be retained and could comprise tiered or interlocking reinforced concrete blocks, mechanically stabilised earth panels, sloped reinforced concrete walls or stone- clad concrete walls.
-On Street Arrangement Median width Lane width Shoulder width Parking width 0.8 - 5m 3.4 - 3.7m 1.5m - 3m 2.5m NMT Total Width 1.8 - 3m Pedestrian footway ≥1.8m Cycle facility 1.2 - 1.5m Design Speed 60 km/h Vertical Bridge Clearance ≥5.2m Retaining walls Significant retaining structures might be required at the railway underpass.
+On Street Arrangement Median width 0.8 - 5m Lane width 3.4 - 3.7m Shoulder width 1.5m - 3m Parking width 2.5m Pedestrian footway 1.0 - 3111 >1.8m Cycle facility 12-1.5m Design Speed 60 km/h Vertical Bridge Clearance ≥5.2m Retaining walls Significant retaining structures might be required at the railway underpass.
 This design is to meet the relevant SANS and CCT specifications.
 Infrastructure deviation / relocation design Existing services may require relocation or rerouting pending the final geometry of the W8 route.
 Drainage A stormwater management plan for the route is to be completed in line with the CCT's "Management of Urban Stormwater Impacts" policy.
-Dedicated bus lanes In both directions in the median.
+Dedicated bus lanes • In both directions in the median.
 Lane widths to conform to BRT Guide (Min 3.5m).
 Self-enforcing physical separation required.
 Red colourisation of concrete required.
 Peak hour bus flow of 49 buses per direction (12m and 18m buses).
-Station/Stop Open median stops at Sussex to be provided for 2027 & ultimate.
-Passing lane to be provided in each direction. if possible, 1 platform per direction Cycle ways 3m facility or shoulder (cycle lane) in the road plus 2m sidewalk, on each side of the road General traffic lanes Minimum of one lane per direction - Main Road to Kent Rd.
+Station/Stop • Open median stops at Sussex to be provided for 2027 & ultimate. • Passing lane to be provided in each direction. if possible, 1 platform per direction Cycle ways 3m facility or shoulder (cycle lane) in the road plus 2m sidewalk, on each side of the road General traffic lanes Minimum of one lane per direction - Main Road to Kent Rd.
 Two lane per direction - Kent Rd to Prince George Drive.
 Lane widths to conform to CoCT Geometric Design Guidelines

 Service Road Access to properties off old South Road to be rationalised and provided for.
-Intersection openings (all signalised) Prince George Drive Kent/Pluto Main Road Dedicated right turn lanes to be provided for general traffic at each intersection.
-Intersections to be designed to SARTSM standards & specifications.
+Intersection openings (all signalised) Prince George Drive Kent/Pluto Main Road Dedicated right turn lanes to be provided for general traffic at each intersection. specifications.
 Intersection bus movements to be accommodated Main Road - movements to and from New South Road bus lanes.
 Prince George Drive/Rosmead Avenue - through movement From Ottery Road east to New South Rd - right turn movement from Ottery Road east to Ottery Rd west.
-Bus movements to be accommodated at reasonable to high levels of service (LOS B/C).
+Bus movements to be accommodated at reasonable